2025 Sydney Harbour Bridge protest: Attendance

 Prior to the day, around 50,000 people were expected to attend.

-The large amount of protesters led to concerns of crowd crushing.
+The large number of protesters led to concerns of crowd crushing.
 During the march, police estimated there were 50,000–100,000 protesters.
-Other estimates were as low as 25,000.
 Acting police commissioner Peter McKenna gave an estimate of 90,000 people immediately after the protest, while Action for Palestine said the numbers could be as high as 300,000.
 Dr Aldo Raineri, an expert in crowd safety management at the Central Queensland University, estimated that 225,000 – 300,000 people attended based on drone footage.

 Acting Assistant Police Commissioner Adam Johnson said that the numbers made police concerned about lives being lost, and called the situation "perilous".

 Among the protesters were WikiLeaks founder Julian Assange, activist and former soccer player Craig Foster, Greens senator Mehreen Faruqi, former state premier Bob Carr, boxer Anthony Mundine, journalist Antoinette Lattouf, journalist Antony Loewenstein, actor Meyne Wyatt, writer Randa Abdel-Fattah, City of Sydney Lord Mayor Clover Moore, former government minister Ed Husic, journalist Mary Kostakidis, and political commentator Maram Susli.
 Several MPs from the New South Wales state parliament also participated including Jihad Dib, a minister in the state government, and federal Labor senators including Tony Sheldon.
 John Ruddick Libertarian also participated.

 Following the protest, Wynyard and Town Hall train stations were closed after becoming too crowded with protesters.
 Many participants wore raincoats and carried umbrellas to protect themselves from heavy rain.

 Co-occurring protests

 At the same time as the Harbour Bridge protest, an estimated 25,000 protesters gathered at the State Library Victoria in Melbourne.
 Free Palestine Coalition, the organisers, said that their protest was in solidarity with the Sydney one.
 The protesters were met by a blockade of police in riot gear when they attempted to cross the King Street Bridge.
-No arrests were made, but an egg was thrown.
+No arrests were made.

 Response

-Josh Lees, the protest organiser from the Palestinian Action Group said the march called for full sanctions and a complete stop of arms sales to Israel, and for aid to enter Gaza.
+Josh Lees, the protest organiser from the Palestinian Action Group, said the march called for full sanctions and a complete stop of arms sales to Israel, and for aid to enter Gaza.
 Lees stated an increase in awareness in Australia over the situation in Gaza led to support from various church groups, unions and parliamentary representatives and he described the protest crowd as drawn from a wide part of society.
 Support for the march was expressed by Amnesty International, the Jewish Council of Australia, and the nurses and midwives association and other trade unions.

 The Executive Council of Australian Jewry expressed disapproval of the court ruling to allow the protest.
 Executive Council co-chair Alex Ryvchin later said "Our national landmarks are there to bring Australians together.
 This march did not do that."
 Different perspectives on the protest were presented by Australian media in their reporting.
 In The West Australian, they described the event as chaotic and unpatriotic, while The Sydney Morning Herald focused on the crowds in Sydney saying enough.